Blog, Poetry

 That said, at least for me, joy is not a feeling that comes when I will it, painted on by a smile.
 Joy comes from our ability to surrender and rest in humility.
 And that does not produce a smile on my face all of the time.

-The reason the cross both calls me and haunts me is because at its core, the cross is Love.
-A Love not without suffering.
+The cross both calls me and haunts me because, at its core, the cross is Love—a Love not without suffering.

 “Suffering is the act of being out of control.
 Therefore redemptive suffering is the transformative power of taking our suffering (our state of being out of control) and transforming it into goodness and love.”

-The image of Christ Crucified represents the great paradox of Love…the law of Love if you will.
-A law which states that true Love will produce suffering.
-And the more you love the more you feel the sorrow of dying to your selfish desires.
+The image of Christ Crucified represents the great paradox of Love…the law of Love, if you will—a law which states that true faithful Love will produce suffering.
+And the more you love, the more you feel the sorrow of dying to your selfish desires.
 It is proportionately divinely connected.
 It is the participation in God’s divinity.
-And it is the recipe for real joy, freedom, and peace.
+And it is the recipe for a more profound joy, freedom, and peace.

-The image of Christ Crucified is an image of a Man who is free and joyful.
-An image that both comforts me and haunts me, especially when the circumstances in my life are beyond my understanding and seem daunting.
-Because in the end, the image of the cross always prompts me to ask, whether I crave it or try to avoid it…
+The image of Christ Crucified is an image of a free and joyful man.
+It comforts and haunts me, especially when my circumstances seem beyond my understanding and daunting.
+Ultimately, the cross image always prompts me to ask whether I crave or try to avoid it…

 “Who is this Man?”